4thabang/4thabang/README.md

 </p>

 ## 🧠 Learning Timeline:
 Technologies I am interested in, learning.
 More will be added as some are ticked off.
-These are ordered in terms of personal curiosity, the utility and the overall challenge.
+These are ordered in terms of personal curiosity, their utility and the overall challenge.

 <p display="inline-flex">
 1. <img src="https://img.shields.io/badge/Lang-Go-7FD5EA?style=flat-square" alt="GoLang">